TheAwiteb/ratatui-textarea/README.md

 `TextArea::widget()` builds a widget to render the current state of the editor.
 Create the widget and render it on each tick of event loop.

-`TextArea::input()` receives inputs from tui backends.
+`TextArea::input()` receives inputs from ratatui backends.
 The method can take key events from backends such as `crossterm::event::KeyEvent` or `termion::event::Key` directly if the features are enabled.
 The method handles default key mappings as well.